antodom/tc_lib/README.md

 * <http://bizet.dis.ulpgc.es/antodom/tc_lib>

-For using it you just have to copy the library on the libraries folder used by your Arduino IDE, the folder should be named "tc_lib".
+For using tc_lib, you just have to copy the library on the libraries folder used by your Arduino IDE, the folder should be named "tc_lib".

 In addition you must add the flag -std=gnu++11 for compiling.
 For doing that add -std=gnu++11 to the platform.txt file, concretely to compiler.cpp.flags.
 In Arduino IDE 1.6.6 and greater versions this flag is already set.